Sanaullah Panipati

 Sanaullah Panipati (1765–1847) was a Sunni Muslim scholar and an exegete from Panipat who authored the Tafsir al-Mazhari.

+According to Islamic foundation Bangladesh, kazi Muhammad Sanaullah Panipathee was born in the year 1730 and died in the year 1810.

 Biography

 Pānipati was born in 1143 AH, or 1795 A.D..
 Aged seven, he memorized the Quran and then completed the studies of hadith under Shah Waliullah.
 He became a "murid" of Muhammad Abid Sinani, and became a disciple of Mirza Mazhar Jan-e-Janaan after Sinani's death.

 Pānipati died in 1225 AH and was buried in Panipat.